• Skip to main content

 Jump to Recipe

 Picnic Pudding Jars make the perfect ending to a summer picnic or outdoor date!
-This simple, make ahead, no bake dessert is light, creamy and refreshing with notes of sweet summer lemon and fresh berries.
+This simple, make ahead, no bake dessert is a delicious dessert that is light, creamy and refreshing with notes of sweet summer lemon and fresh berries.
 Made with layers of my 60 Second Lemon Pudding, cookie crumbs and homemade whipped cream, this easy summer treat comes together beautifully and is best enjoyed al fresco.

 Now that we’re entering warmer months, one of the things that my husband and I love to do is have a relaxing picnic at one of the parks nearby.